 Our border crossing last week was our first crossing since my wife applied for her CLN, so we were a little nervous, on her account (I always carry a photocopy of my CLN with my passport when I travel).
 Needlessly, as it turned out.

 The pre-clearance area at Pearson wasn’t very busy; we were referred to an agent almost immediately after we arrived in the area.
 The agent examined both our passports, then scanned both of them into his computer.
 He examined the computer screen.
 He asked us how long we would be visiting the US, the purpose of the visit, and the usual questions about what we were bringing into the US (no tobacco, no alcohol) and the value of any gifts we’d be leaving behind in the US.
 He then entry-visa-stamped both our passports, initialed the visa stamps, and wished us a nice trip.
-No questions about citizenship, about why no US passport, about CLNs, nor any reference to the T word.
+No questions about citizenship, about why passport, about CLNs, nor any reference to the T word.
 He didn’t need to ask where we were staying; I had to give the hotel name, address and phone number to the airline when getting the boarding passes (which information I believe is now routinely shared between the US and Canada and probably many other countries), and also had to give that information on the US customs declaration form.
 No ogres awaited us as we got off the plane in the US.
 At no time during our week-long stay at the hotel were we ever contacted by any official of any level of US government.
 Our return to Canada was uneventful.

 So, at least in our case, two Canadians born in the US, both of whom have relinquished their US citizenship, crossed the border together on their Canadian passports in mid-August 2012 without incident.

-What if you have a Canadian passport that shows a US birthplace, don’t have a US passport and don’t want one because you don’t consider yourself a US citizen, and want to cross the US border?
+What if you have a Canadian passport, a non-US passport, that shows a US birthplace, don’t have a US passport and don’t want one because you don’t consider yourself a US citizen, and want to cross the US border?
 Stories here are mixed.
 My wife was in those shoes until a few months ago.
-She’s been across the US border for decades on her Canadian passport with US birthplace and has never once been “cautioned” or “warned” that she “has” to have a US passport to go back.
+She’s been across the US border for decades on her Canadian passport with US birthplace and has never once been “cautioned” or “warned” that she “has” to have a US passport to go back instead of a non-US passport.
 But we have two friends who have been cautioned.
 Both our friends want to keep crossing the US border, because they both have adult children and now grandchildren living in the US, whom they want to visit.
 One has decided he wants to remain a dual US-Canada citizen, got a US passport, and spent thousands of dollars to become compliant with IRS demands (he hadn’t filed any US tax forms since becoming a Canadian).
 The other friend has absolutely no desire or intention ever to get a US passport, never has had one, also hasn’t filed US tax forms since becoming a Canadian more than 30 years ago, and has been “warned” when crossing by land (never, so far, during air crossings).
 Each time she has been warned, she smiled calmly and said essentially “I’m a Canadian, I’m not an American, this is my passport, and I want to cross on it.”
 She’s had her name entered at least once in the US border computers over this, has then been let in, and has subsequently gone back across without any further problems, at least not yet.

 The lawyer my wife and I consulted in my wife’s case has a client who so far has been “warned” four times and still crosses; the warnings have delayed his border crossings, but he still gets in.
 As far as we can tell, so far these “warnings” seem to be random, at the whim of the particular border officer, and don’t (yet) have any serious consequences.
 But that could always change.